 Looking forward to hearing from you.

 Don’t hesitate to ask for an NDA.
-This email is just a suggestion; the point here is to come across as a reliable company interested in a long term relationship.
+This email is just a suggestion; the point here is to come across as a reliable company interested in a long term relationship to manufacture in China.
 Otherwise, you won’t get a manufacturer’s attention.

 4. Get on a Video Call